TexasInstruments/simplelink-lowpower-f2-sdk/examples/rtos/LP_CC2652R7/drivers/i2secho/README.md

 * One thread, `echoThread` is used to configure the codec and start the I2S transfers.

-* Ten I2S_Transactions are declared and a buffer is associate to each of them (in this example, the buffer hold by a transaction remains the same during all the execution).
+* Ten I2S_Transactions are declared and a buffer is associated to each of them (in this example, the buffer held by a transaction remains the same during execution).

-* The I2S transactions are initially queued in two lists: `i2sReadList` and `i2sWriteList`. `treatmentList` will be populated latter (i.e. when some transaction of the `i2sReadList` will be finished).
+* The I2S transactions are initially queued in two lists: `i2sReadList` and `i2sWriteList`. `treatmentList` will be populated later (i.e. when some transaction of the `i2sReadList` will be finished).

-* The buffers hold by the transactions are successively written (by the read interface), treated and send out (by the write interface).
+* The buffers held by the transactions are successively written (by the read interface), treated and sent out (by the write interface).
 Here is a scheme showing the path followed by a transaction:

 ```